Costava/break-bricks/README.md

 - `F12`: Save a screenshot to the `screenshots` folder

 ## License
-GNU General Public License Version 3
+The contents of the git repo are available under the GNU General Public License Version 3.
+See file `LICENSE`.

-See file `LICENSE`
+The assets are available under the license Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+You can download the assets [here](https://github.com/Costava/break-bricks/releases/tag/assets)

 ## Contributing
 Not currently accepting contributions.